Add Email »Add Email through Zoho Mail

 You can find directions for other email providers on our main Add Email page.

 - Sign up for Zoho Mail with your domain and setup your account.

-- Zoho will present this screen:
+- Zoho will present the following screen.

 - Click Proceed to verify domain ownership.

 - On the next screen, you’ll be presented with a unique code for your domain beginning with the letters zb… Highlight and copy this code.

 - Keep the Zoho web page open, and open your WordPress.com site dashboard in another browser window or tab.

 - Go to My Domains and click on Edit for the relevant domain.